bluescan/tacentview/docs/usage.md

 --outname prefix=string,suffix=string,replace=old:new

-for example, if suffix=_Blockout,replace=Full|Thumb and the input file was Tree_Full_012.tga then the output file will be Tree_Thumb_012_Blockout.tga.
+For example, if suffix=_Blockout,replace=Full:Thumb and the input file was Tree_Full_012.tga then the output file will be Tree_Thumb_012_Blockout.tga.
 If replace does not specify a new replacement string, the old string is removed.